 Change DNS Settings

-How to change your DNS server for faster and more reliable internet
+How to change your DNS server for faster and more reliable internet.
+Covers popular DNS providers like Cloudflare and Google on all major platforms.

 Changing your DNS server can improve browsing speed, bypass ISP restrictions, and enhance privacy.
 Popular public DNS providers include Cloudflare (1.1.1.1), Google (8.8.8.8), and Quad9 (9.9.9.9).
 Follow the steps below for your platform.